 Sleep apnea can cause serious health problems.
 It can increase the risk for stroke, obesity, diabetes, heart attack, heart failure, irregular heartbeat, and high blood pressure.
 It may also increase the risk for accidents while working or driving, as some people with sleep apnea may fall asleep during those activities.

-In central sleep apnea, breathing is disrupted regularly during sleep because of the way the brain functions.
+In CSA, breathing is disrupted regularly during sleep because of the way the brain functions.
 It is not that you cannot breathe (which is true in obstructive sleep apnea); rather, you do not try to breathe at all.
 The brain does not tell your muscles to breathe.
 This type of sleep apnea is usually associated with serious illness, especially an illness in which the lower brainstem -- which controls breathing -- is affected.
 In infants, central sleep apnea produces pauses in breathing that can last 20 seconds.

 Who Gets Central Sleep Apnea?